RHagenson/2019-01-03-UNO/_episodes/10-quality-control.md

 `new_location` are on separate computers, so we need to give an absolute path, including the name of our remote computer.
 First we will make a new directory on our computer to store the HTML files we're transferring.
-Let's put it on our desktop for now.
+Let's put it on our Desktop for now.

 Now we can transfer our HTML files to our local computer using `scp`.